shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 #### 4.1.1.
 Test case definition

-Let's make a test to understand before going on. **I made a simple directory structure for this case.**
+Let's make a test exmple before going on. **I made a simple directory structure for this case.**

 ```sh
 $ mkdir -p ~/deletemesoon/{a..c}